ETHOS.GLAES

 - conda-forge::glaes

-However, we highly recommend that you install the package into a new, empty environment, as the dependancies of GLAES may conflict with other packages you have installed.
-We currently working on a new release which will be compatible with later versions of GDAL (>3.0).
+However, we highly recommend that you install the package into a new, empty environment, as the dependencies of GLAES may conflict with other packages you have installed.
+We are currently working on a new release which will be compatible with later versions of GDAL (>3.0).

-- First clone a local copy of the repository to your computer, and move into the created directory
+- First clone a local copy of both repositories to your computer:

 git clone https://github.com/FZJ-IEK3-VSA/glaes.git